Park-e Shahr (Tehran): History

-The area of the current park was once a dense and populated neighborhood called Sangelaj, one of the five districts in Safavid and Mid-Qajar Tehran.
-It was located at the northwestern corner of the capital.
-People with less income inhabited there while no city gate served their huge neighborhood.
-In 1867, Naser al-Din Shah Qajar ordered the expansion of the city with demolition of old fortifications and construction of a modern city plan but Sangelaj remained neglected.
-During Reza Shah Pahlavi's reign, the whole Sangelaj properties were either bought or confiscated from Qajari dissidents.
+During Reza Shah's reign, all properties within Sangelaj were either bought or confiscated from Qajar dissidents.
 After bulldozing the area, it was proposed that the land become a public park and some trees were planted.
-At the same time, another nearby barren land which was used for military drills was taken into consideration as a park too and many trees were planted there and even was named National Garden.
+At the same time, another nearby barren land which was used for military drills was taken into consideration as a park.
+Trees were planted there and it was named the National Garden.
 In 1930s, the latter area was chosen as a governmental area (see National Garden, Tehran) and Eventually, in 1959, Park-e Shahr was officially opened to public.

 Structures and facilities

 Recreational and sports facilities

 Recreational and sports facilities in the park: